 IFES General Secretary’s Department

-The IFES General Secretary works with two Associate General Secretaries to give oversight to IFES as a whole.
+The IFES General Secretary works with a diverse leadership team to give oversight to IFES as a whole.

 Regional staff coordinate the work within 11 IFES regions.
 Each region has a regional secretary; some regions also have staff who oversee a sub-region or a particular area of ministry.
 Together they develop plans for their region.
 Meet our regional secretaries: